vbaurellano/Rivan_Day1/_Secure Network Operations.md

 &nbsp;

 ### Know the jobs of a Call Manager
 ## ⚙️ 1.
-Analog Phones
+Analog Phones (RJ11)
-*Why do companies still use Analog phones?
-Mobile vs Analog*
+*Why do companies still use Analog phones?*

+> __ITSM__
+> Title: 1st Job of a Call Manager/Voice Gateway - Analog Phones
+> Description: Analog Phone technology is still in use for its ease of use and durability.
+> Justification: Have a simple and reliable means of communication.

 <br>